The Victor Valley Union High School District serves approximately 11,000 students in grades 7-12 in the cities of Victorville and Adelanto, CA.

-Today, VVUHSD has three comprehensive high schools (Adelanto, Silverado and Victor Valley high schools); two schools of choice (Cobalt Institute of Math and Science and University Preparatory School); one junior high (Hook Junior High School); one grade 7-12 academy (Lakeview Leadership Academy); one virtual academy (Victor Valley Virtual Academy); and two alternative schools (Goodwill High School and Victor Valley Adult School).
+Today, VVUHSD has three comprehensive high schools (Adelanto, Silverado and Victor Valley high schools); two schools of choice (Cobalt Institute of Math and Science and University Preparatory School); one junior high (Hook Junior High School); one middle school (Larrea Middle School); one grade 7-12 academy (Lakeview Leadership Academy); one virtual academy (Victor Valley Virtual Academy); and two alternative schools (Goodwill High School and Victor Valley Adult School).

-The district employs over 900 staff members, led by Superintendent Dr. Ron Williams, who has served in that role since 2014.
+The district employs over 1,000 staff members, led by Superintendent Carl J. Coles.
 The district is governed by a five-member Board of Trustees elected every four years.
-As of 2020, the board consists of Jose Berrios, Caleb Castaneda, Barbara Dew, Penny Edmiston and Joshua Garcia.
+As of 2023, the board consists of Jose Berrios, Kent Crosby, Barbara Dew, Penny Edmiston and Rosalio Hinojos.

 The board, superintendent and staff strive each day to realize the district’s mission:

 “As the unifying agent of our community, steeped in more than a century of commitment to student achievement, the Victor Valley Union High School District will provide students a high-quality education in a safe environment, cultivating skills necessary for success through the promotion of integrity, creativity and collaboration, inspiring them to reach their full potential and become productive global citizens.”